AlgoRythm-Dylan/tg_legacy/docs/main.md

 **Return Value**: `TGColor` struct

 ## TGDefaultColor
+*Extern*

-*A TGColor structure describing the console's default colors*
+A TGColor structure describing the console's default colors
+## TGVersion
+*Constant*

+The current version of TG you are using
 ## TG_COLOR_NAMES
+*Constant*

 Can be used to convert a standard color to their English names (in all caps).
 In order, they are:

 ```c